wozboz/wozrc/README.md

 # Tea Cozy
 This is a React Reddit Client, created while doing the Codecademy Full Stack Engineer Path.
+It can be seen and used [here](https://wozrc.netlify.app)

 ## Table of Contents
 * [Technologies Used](#technologies-used)